-Angela Lisa Fiorini is happy to dance with Ballet Ariel for a second season.
-Here she has performed Spanish in The Nutcracker, Pas de trois in Paquita, and the Autumn Fairy in Cinderella.
-Angela spent the 2014/2015 season cofounding Nashville Dance Initiative professional ballet company in TN.
-Angela spent two seasons with Dance Theatre of Tennessee, performing as Gretel in Hansel & Gretel, Soldier Doll in The Nutcracker, and Cygnets in Swan Lake.
-She received the Ruth DeYoung Kohler Scholarship for Arts Excellence and attended the College Conservatory of Music at the University of Cincinnati, where she graduated in the spring of 2013 with a BFA in Classical Ballet and a Minor in Communication.
-While a student at CCM, Angela Lisa had the opportunity to perform professionally with DTT, Dayton Ballet, and Tevlin Ballet.
+Angela Lisa Fiorini is happy to dance with Ballet Ariel for her third season, as well as to share her love of ballet, teaching at several studios in the Denver area.
+Angela Lisa spent the 2014/2015 season co-founding Nashville Dance Initiative, a dancer directed professional ballet company.
+She also spent two seasons performing professionally with Dance Theatre of Tennessee in Nashville.
+She received the Ruth DeYoung Kohler Scholarship for Arts Excellence and attended the College-Conservatory of Music at the University of Cincinnati, where she graduated in the spring of 2013 with a BFA in Classical Ballet and a Minor in Communication.
+While a student at CCM, Angela Lisa had the opportunity to perform professionally with Dance Theatre of TN, Dayton Ballet, and Tevlin Ballet.
 In addition, she spent a season teaching on staff at the Milwaukee Ballet School & Academy.
 Originally from Wisconsin, Angela Lisa trained on full scholarship with the Milwaukee Ballet Academy after receiving the Schomer Lichtner Award.
 While training with MB, Angela Lisa performed annually in Michael Pink’s The Nutcracker.
-She has also trained with Atlanta Ballet, and American Ballet Theatre while her earliest training began with Pat Keller, Sue Darrow and Jean Wolfmeyer.
+She spent summers training with Atlanta Ballet, American Ballet Theatre and Milwaukee Ballet, while her earliest training began with Pat Keller, Sue Darrow and Jean Wolfmeyer.

 Jennifer Kuhn is originally from the North Bay area of San Francisco.
 She began her formal training with Marin Ballet, studied with Joffrey Ballet in New York, Richmond Ballet, Ballet West, and Alonzo King’s Lines Contemporary Ballet.
 She attended the University of Utah on scholarship, receiving her Bachelor of Fine Arts degree and Master of Fine Arts degree with a teaching and choreography emphasis.
 Ms. Kuhn performed with Utah Ballet and completed a teaching assistantship with the renowned University of Utah faculty.
 Ms. Kuhn has performed with Montgomery Ballet in Alabama, Boulder Ballet, Winifred Harris’s One Race Woman, and continues to perform with 7 Dancers, Zikr Dance Ensemble, and Briah Danse.
 Ms. Kuhn was a principal dancer for ten years with Dawson/Wallace Dance Project, formerly David Taylor Dance Theatre and served as Rehearsal Director and Répétiteur.
 She has performed numerous leading roles in James Wallace’s and David Taylor’s contemporary works.
 This is Ms. Kuhn’s third season with Ballet Ariel.
 Some of her favorite roles include, Clara and Sugar Plum Fairy, Swanhilda, Raymonda, and Cinderella.
 When Ms. Kuhn is not performing, she enjoys choreographing and teaching ballet technique, especially to the next generation of dancers.
 Ms. Kuhn is thrilled and honored to be dancing with Ballet Ariel.
 She gives thanks to the inspiration from positive people and those that partake and share in her journey.